 Device must be capable of storing test results in the RAM’s memory.

-Device must use facial confirmation software to confirm participant’s identity.
+Device must use facial confirmation software, or similar verification method, to confirm participant’s identity.

-Device must combine continuous GPS tracking with remote breath alcohol testing.
+Device must collect the GPS location during the remote breath alcohol testing.

 Device must use Wi-Fi technology as an alternative when cellular communication is unavailable at the wearer’s residence and as a reliable location source when GPS is unavailable or impaired.